NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 i.e., at time *epoch<sub>start</sub>*.

 W<sub>cubic</sub>(*t*):
-Target value of the congestion window in segments at time t in seconds based on the cubic increase function as described in {{win-inc}}.
+The congestion window in segments at time t in seconds based on the cubic increase function as described in {{win-inc}}.

 *target*: